taskforcesh/bullmq/docs/gitbook/guide/rate-limiting.md

     if (isRateLimited) {
       await worker.rateLimit(duration);
       // Do not forget to throw this special exception,
-      // since the job we may differentiate this case from a failure
+      // since the we must differentiate this case from a failure
       // in order to move job to wait again. throw Worker.RateLimitError();
     }